ska-telescope/developer.skatelescope.org/src/policies/ska-testing-policy-and-strategy.rst

 So far, teams have devised creative ways to use mocks in Python to cope with the problem: https://confluence.skatelescope.org/display/SE/How+to+use+mocks+with+Tango.

-There is also a reliable library to support testing asynchronous benahviour in Tango devices: see https://gitlab.com/ska-telescope/ska-tango-testing and an associated `presentation <https://confluence.skatelescope.org/download/attachments/184372162/ska-tango-testing_presentation_to_cop_testing_20220711.pdf?version=1&modificationDate=1657527652693&api=v2>`_.
+There is also a reliable library to support **testing asynchronous behaviour** in Tango devices: see https://gitlab.com/ska-telescope/ska-tango-testing and an associated `presentation <https://confluence.skatelescope.org/download/attachments/184372162/ska-tango-testing_presentation_to_cop_testing_20220711.pdf?version=1&modificationDate=1657527652693&api=v2>`_.

 Another important approach to write unit/module tests in a way that they don't depend on the Tango infrastructure is to apply the **Humble Object** design pattern, that is extracting the domain logic from Tango-related code and move